-First name and initial Last name Social insurance number The person with the disability is: my s pouse/common-law partner 🗌 my dependa ant (specify): Answer the following questions for all of the years that you are claiming the disability amo ount for the person with the disability.
-1. Does the person with the disability live wi th you?
-Yes No If yes , for which year(s)? he person with the disability regularly and con- sities of life such as food, shelter, or clothing?
-If yes , for which year(s)? ent support you provide for food, shelter or clo er).
-We may ask you to provide receipts or oth othing to the person with the disability (if you need her documents to support your request.
+Section 2 - Information about the person claiming the disability amount (if different from above) First name and initial Last name Social ins surance number The person with the disability is: my spouse/common-law partner my dependant (specify): Answer the following questions for a all of the years that you are claiming the disability amount for the persor n with the dis sability.
+1. Does the person with the disabilit y live with you?
+Yes No If yes , for which year(s)?
+2. If you answered no to Question 1, does the person with the disability regularly and consistently depend on you for one or more of the basic necessities of life such as food, shelter, or clothing?
+If yes , for which year(s)? consistent support you provide for food, shelter or clothing to the person et of paper).
+We may ask you to provide receipts or other documents to